 The reason why they offer items at lower prices/different prices is because they order in bulk during our initial release for the systems, hence they give bulk discount, so that they can then offer them at lower prices.
 But tendency is that since we build systems upon order, our products do get revised in terms of hardware and software to provide better operating performance especially power efficiency and tendency is that the retailer units don't get that revision because they are the earlier release types.
 So with a Dell order you're 100% guaranteed that the unit is 100% up to date and fresh out of the production warehouse, newly revised in terms hardware and updated when it comes to the latest drivers and software including OS.This explains the reason why the configuration is not current, as the laptop I bought was manufactured in September of 2018 or February 2018.

 In addition to these anticipated positives, there have been pleasant surprises also, one of these being the comprehensivly configurable UEFI through the Dell UEFI configuration utility.
-The utility -- which is a GUI based interface, which even supports mouse navigation as opposed to a purely text menu interface -- offers, among other settings, a selectable battery use mode to increase the charging cycles, automatic switching between fast chargimg during work hours and standard charging -- which preserves battery life -- during non-working hours.
+The utility -- which is a GUI based interface, which even supports mouse navigation as opposed to a purely text menu interface -- offers, among other, settings to control battery charging in order to optimize charging speed or the charging cycles of the battery.
+One setting allows setting working hours each day such that during these hours, the battery charges using a fast charging mode and using a standard charging mode outside of working hours, preserving battery charge cycles.
+Another setting allows selecting the primary use mode of the laptop from several options.
+For example, if the primary use mode is with the laptop plugged in most of the time, maximum battery charge is set to 85%.
+An adaptive mode is also an available option for this setting, which will vary the maximum charge level.
 Some highlights of the UEFI configuration utility is presented in the following screenshots.

 I was also pleased with features that were not available on the Acer and how well these were intergrated into my desktop environment of choice, Plasma 5, namely the multi level keyboard backlight.